dietstack/dietstack/README.md

 Only requirements are Linux, Docker and Git to clone DietStack.
 All OpenStack services are running in docker containers and all docker images are also built with minimal size in mind.

+Documentation can be found on [readthedocs](http://dietstack.readthedocs.io/en/latest/).
+You can find us also on [gitter](https://gitter.im/dietstack/).

 ## Getting Started